Georgia Bulldogs crush the Texas Christian University Horned Frogs 65-7 to win second consecutive College Football Playoff National Championship – KION546

 The Bulldogs are the first team to win consecutive titles since the advent of the reformatted College Football Playoff in 2014.

 “They had a will to work.
-They didn’t listen to what everyone said about them,” Smart said.
+They didn’t listen to what everyone said about them,” Smart said referring to a national preseason poll that had Georgia No. 3 and the poll of sports writers for teams in the Southeastern Conference.
 “And everyone doubted them to start the year and that chip on the shoulder was just big enough to create an edge for our team.”

 Georgia’s Ladd McConkey, a sophomore wide receiver, had two touchdown grabs, including a wide-open, 37-yard reception that brought the first six of the Bulldogs’ 55 consecutive points.